swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 ### Actor Transports

-Swift users are need to provide their own implementation of an `ActorTransport`, in order to use distributed actors.
+Swift users will need to provide their own implementation of an `ActorTransport`, in order to use distributed actors.
 It is expected that most users will use an existing library that implements the desired kind of transport infrastructure.
 But, users are free to implement their own `ActorTransport` according to the following protocol:

 ```swift
 protocol ActorTransport: Sendable {